hanjingo/doc/OS/multi_processor.md

 ![numa](res/numa.png)

-In NUMA, where a different memory controller is used.
+In NUMA, a different memory controller is used.
 Non-uniform Memory Access is faster than uniform Memory Access.
 Non-uniform Memory Access is applicable for real-time applications and time-critical applications.

 Advantages